alimogh/Minimal/README.md

 - Settings: color of icons
 - Calendar: some icons
 - Contacts: primary color is blue
+- Gallery: primary color is blue / some icons
 - Dialer: primary color is blue
 - Calculator: blue/orange
 - Icons of several apps